 Multiply the easiest reporting operation on each step of the process by a hundred users, a thousand or ten thousand.
 Already, you have a significant change in operational requirements.
 Then, multiply by a factor representing the end-user quirks that will complicate your process.
 The end product is the total task load of Office 365 onboarding — and that's just the logistics side.

 Highly Skilled Tech Workers and Menial Tasks: A Losing Combination

 Tech professionals tend to be curious problem solvers with a high tolerance for frustration, challenge and complexity.
 That is not the type of person you want doing weeks or months of monotonously running scripts.
 People get bored, productivity falls and burnout increases.

-You want your IT team laying the groundwork for this change.
+To avoid data migration challenges, you want your IT team to lay the groundwork for this change.
 You want them thinking of (or executing) strategies to maximize the ROI for your cloud investment.
 You don't want them on data entry.

 Aside from throwing money down the drain in terms of payroll, putting DevOps wizards on babysitting or tally duty causes various other organizational problems.
 As a leader, you probably already know that culture clash and brain drain all go hand-in-hand with failing to challenge your high-performing team members.

-There's one more thing, Office 365 cloud migration is highly customizable, and the demands change based on the structure and processes of your company.
+There's one more thing, Office 365 cloud migration is highly customizable, and the demands change based on the structure and processes of your company, which can create Office 365 migration challenges.
 If you have any special security concerns, backward-compatibility needs, cutting-edge applications or unique regulatory demands, expect your IT crew to be working hard.